 Stavanger Norway Cruise Port: Lysefjord Boat & Pulpit Rock

-After a full week sailing the Sky Princess through the Norway Fjords, our final stop was Stavanger — and this was the port I had been looking forward to since the moment we booked the cruise.
+After a full week sailing the Sky Princess through the Norwegian Fjords, our final stop was Stavanger — and this was the port I had been looking forward to since the moment we booked the cruise.
 It was the very first excursion I locked in, and it ended up being one of the highlights of our entire trip.

 We were traveling as a multi‑generational crew: